-1. All market beef cattle must be owned by the exhibitor, weighed and ear tagged at the 2023 Beef Weigh Day.

-2. Market beef cattle must be less than 2 years of age, to be eligible to show in the Beef Market classes at Larimer County Fair.

-3. Market beef will be weighed at check-in upon arrival at Larimer County Fair.

-a.
-One re-weigh will be allowed for animals that are 2 percent or less underweight.

-b.
-The re-weigh will be done after the last animal is weighed and within 30 minutes of weigh-in.
-Scales will close 30 minutes after the last animal.

-c.
-Animals weighing 1 pound under the minimum weight will be allowed to show or 1 pound over the maximum will be allowed to show.

-d.
-Superintendents and the Oversight Show Committee will have full authority over weigh-in.

-4. 2022 Weight divisions breaks are for reference only:
+- 1. All market beef cattle must be owned by the exhibitor, weighed and ear tagged at the 2024 Beef Weigh Day. - 2.
+Market beef cattle must be less than 24 months of age, to be eligible to show in the Beef Market classes at Larimer County Fair. - 3.
+Market beef will be weighed at check-in upon arrival at Larimer County Fair. - a.
+One re-weight will be allowed for animals that are 2 percent or less underweight. - b.
+The re-weighing will be done after the last animal is weighed and within 30 minutes of weigh-in.
+Scales will close 30 minutes after the last animal. - c.
+Animals weighing 1 pound under the minimum weight will be allowed to show or 1 pound over the maximum will be allowed to show. - d.
+Superintendents and the Show Committee will have full authority over weighing-in. - 4.
+2023 Weight divisions breaks are for reference only: